IvanVigor/Local-Fusion-Dynamic-Weighted-Ensemble/docs/README.rst

 ::

-The method returns the prediction list in the same order in which they are provided.
+The class returns predictions in the same order in which they are provided.
 The class supports one or multiple samples to forecasts.

 Example of using the KWEnsembler class
 --------------------------------------